Egyptian Premier League: History

-Early Years (1948–60)
+Early years (1948–1960)

-The first match, played on October 22, was between King Farouk Club (now Zamalek) and Al Masry SC, and finished in a 5–1 victory for Farouk.
-The match featured the first goal in the Egyptian Premier League, scored by Farouk's Mohamed Amin, and the first hat-trick in the new league, by Suad Rustom.
+The first match, played on October 22, was between Zamalek and Al Masry SC, and finished in a 5–1 victory for Zamalek.
+The match featured the first goal in the Egyptian Premier League, scored by Zamalek's Mohamed Amin, and the first hat-trick in the new league, by Zamalek's Saad Rustom.

 During this time, Priemer League results in matches between clubs from Cairo were counted as Cairo League results as well.
-The Cairo League ceased play in 1952.
+The Cairo League ceased play in the 1952–53 season and was once played again in the 1957–58 season and cancelled after that season with a narrow difference in the list of title winners between Cairo rivals, 15 titles for Al Ahly and 14 titles for Zamalek.
+Zamalek was focused on the Cairo League, winning three consecutive titles from 1949 to 1952, while Al Ahly was dominating the newly born Egyptian League.
+Despite the importance for this league, few informed and statistics are available.

+Few players rose to prominence in Egyptian football in the 1950s, such as; El-Sayed El-Dhizui, Essam Baheeg, Saleh Selim, Hanafy Bastan, Yakan Hussein, Ahmed Mekkawi, Sharif El-Far, Rifaat El-Fanagily, Alaa El-Hamouly, Ad-Diba, Abdou Noshi, Mahmoud El-Gohary, Nour El-Dali and Adel Hekal.
 Al Ahly won the first three competitions, though in 1949–50 they required a playoff against Tersana SC.
 The league was not contested during what would have been the 1951–52 season, as Egypt's national team were competing in the 1952 Summer Olympics.
 The season also did not take place due to the 1952 Egyptian revolution, in which King Farouk was overthrown.
 Farouk had allowed his name to be used by his favourite club, which quickly renamed itself Zamalek after the revolution.

-Gamal Abdel Nasser, who led the coup and took power after Farouk, was a supporter of Al-Ahly, and was named club president soon after he came to power.
+Gamal Abdel Nasser, who led the coup and took power after Farouk, was a supporter of Al Ahly, and was named club's honorary president soon after he came to power.
 This increased the intensity of the already fierce Cairo derby between Al-Ahly and Zamalek.
+Al Ahly won the competition every season until the 1959–60 season, with the majority in a narrow difference with Zamalek.
+The 1954–55 season was even stopped when Al Ahly conflicted with the Egyptian Football Association and withdrew.
+No title was awarded.